Floristq/MindAtlas_PHP/README.md

 (please remember to change database credentials in config.php so that the program can login into your local database)

-2. run index.php
+2. run index.php on localhost

-3. Visit the page via http://localhost/

 My PHP version: 7.4.29